HPV treatment: overview of all options

 Escharotic treatment (HPV Health)

-Escharotic treatment is a localized treatment where a special tincture is selectively applied to abnormal cells.
-Only cells containing HPV viruses are destroyed, while healthy tissue remains intact.
+Escharotic treatment is a local treatment where a special tincture is selectively applied to the abnormal cells.
+Only the cells with HPV viruses are destroyed, while healthy tissue remains intact.
 The treatment leaves no scar tissue behind.

 - CIN 1 and CIN 2 (mild to moderate abnormalities)